Nathan Abshire was a singer, instrumentalist, and songwriter who was a central figure in the mid-twentieth-century evolution of Cajun music.

 Following a postwar period in which old Cajuns and newly arrived Anglos employed in south Louisiana’s booming oil industry both grew more familiar with Cajun culture, and especially old-time Cajun music in dance halls and on the radio, the music revival turned into a passionate civil-rights movement as Cajuns began to take pride in their culture after decades of discrimination.
 Efforts to revive interest in the Cajun identity, including the use of Louisiana French, began in the 1960s, led in part by musician Dewey Balfa.
 And at his side much of the time was Abshire, who recorded frequently, appeared on college campuses and at festivals—including the vaunted Newport Folk Festival in 1967 with the Balfa Brothers—and was asked to be part of several film documentaries made in the 1970s.

 Abshire’s best-known tune was “Pine Grove Blues,” his first hit, recorded in 1949 and re-recorded many times.
 But it was more than one song, or even music itself, that ennobled the life of Nathan Abshire—it was his embodiment of a rural culture frequently looked down on, but fierce and proud in its own way.
 Abshire and Balfa frequently played music together—they had come from similar backgrounds and knew much of the same music.
-But Balfa made his living in town as a barber, someone adept at socializing, making small talk, reading social cues.
+But Balfa made his living in town as a school bus driver and insurance salesman, someone adept at socializing, making small talk, reading social cues.
 Nathan Abshire was a country boy, and his music encompassed most of what he had to say.
 It had never really been an easy life for him, he reflected toward the end, but he was proud of his accomplishments: “A musician’s life is hard, about as hard as a man can have it,” he told Barry Ancelet.
 “Walking up to three miles to make three dollars.… But you could go to the store back then and you couldn’t bring back everything you bought there all by yourself.
 You used to get something for your money.”